Carnivore Conservation Ecology

 • bridging the gap between scientific recommendation and conservation practice

-• building capacity among researchers in civil society organisations, and across different levels of the government, to conduct rigorous research
+• building capacity among researchers in civil society organisations, academic institutions and at different levels of the government, to conduct rigorous research

-• monitoring of species and ecosystems, to maximise the final conservation impact
+• monitoring of species, assemblages and ecosystems, to track recoveries

 WCS-India researchers conducting preparatory work for line transect survey